Mountain Province Diamonds Completes Previously Announced Refinancing Transaction

 Mark Wall, the Company's President and Chief Executive Officer, commented:

 "This refinancing package is a very positive result for the Company and for shareholders.
 To refinance in today's market with a solution that involves no share dilution to existing shareholders, and with a 9% coupon for US$195 million in debt addresses the refinancing requirement that was critical for the company.
-Mountain Province Diamonds now has the debt uncertainty dealt with, a discovery of a new extension to the Hearne kimberlite reported during 2022, an operational improvement plan being executed, and currently a strong underlying diamond market.
+Mountain Province Diamonds now has the debt uncertainty dealt with, a discovery of a new extension to the Hearne kimberlite reported during 2022, an operational improvement plan being executed, and a stabilizing rough diamond market.
 During 2022 we also updated the 43-101 technical report on the Gahcho Kué mine which added almost $400 million in NPV post tax and royalties.
 I'm pleased to start 2023 with fresh funding and multiple growth opportunities."

 The New Notes are guaranteed by each of the Company's subsidiaries.
 The New Notes and related guarantees are secured on a second lien basis by substantially all of the assets of the Company and the guarantors, subject to certain exclusions and permitted liens.
 These assets include a 49% participating interest in the joint venture (the "Joint Venture") with De Beers Canada Inc. that owns the Gahcho Kué diamond mine (the "Mine").
 For more information on the collateral package, see the Company's management information circular dated October 28, 2022, which is available on the Company's SEDAR webpage at www.sedar.com.